Interactive Mural for Ellucian Live

 They also created multiple touch points on the larger interactive shapes and added additional linked touch points for shapes that spanned across 2 panels.

-Check out the final product in the video below.
+Check out the piece in the video below and experience the painting yourself.

 Images & Video: Wall and Wall